vguleaev/vguleaev.dev/src/content/blog/which-tailwind-library-to-pick-for-react-app.md

 ## Honorable mention

-[shadcn/ui](https://ui.shadcn.com/) is copy paste component library for React.
+[shadcn/ui](https://ui.shadcn.com/) is a copy paste component library for React.
 It basically gives you source code for components written in React.
 You can just copy paste them or install via npm.
-Has amazing good looking style and good amount of components.
+Has an amazing good looking style and a good amount of components.
 All the components are built on top of Radix UI.
-Radix is a headless components, in other words functional components without styles.
+Radix is a headless component, in other words functional components without styles.
 Must have to try it out in my opinion!

 ## Conclusion

 Picking a CSS framework is a hard choice.
 I hope I could give you a small introduction about what is available for React+Tailwind.

-My advice is to check out every of them and choose something that that you like.
+My advice is to check out every one of them and choose something that you like.

 Enjoy!
 Happy hacking! 😀